 - Beat the eggs and sugar in a large bowl until the sugar is completely dissolved.

-- Sift the flour, salt and baking powder together in a separate bowl and then add to the egg and sugar mixture.
+- Sift the flour, salt, and baking powder together in a separate bowl, then add it to the egg and sugar mixture.
 Whisk until just incorporated.

 - Add the olive oil, milk, and lemon zest and whisk until well combined.

-- Fill the muffin wrappers ¾ of the way, and, if you'd like, sprinkle a pinch of sugar on top of each muffin.
-This will form the sugary crust that is typical of the Spanish magdalena.
+- Fill the wrappers ¾ of the way with the chilled batter.
+If you'd like, sprinkle a pinch of sugar on top of each muffin to form the sugary crust that is typical of Spanish magdalenas.

 - As soon as you put the muffins in the oven, lower the heat to 400°F (200°C).
-Bake for 15 minutes on the middle rack, don't open the oven until you think they're ready.
+Bake for 15 minutes on the middle rack.
+Test with a toothpick in the middle of a muffin to make sure they're cooked through.
+Don't open the oven until you think they're ready!

 Notes